nus-cs2103-AY2425S1/tp/README.md

   * as a reference to get their students' details more easily
   * as a tool to help them keep track of their students.

-**The project simulates an ongoing software project for a desktop application (called _konTActs_) used for managing contact details.
+**The project simulates an ongoing software project for a desktop application (called _KonTActs_) used for managing contact details.
-  * For details on how to use konTActs, please refer to the user guide for [konTActs](https://ay2425s1-cs2103t-t11-2.github.io/tp/UserGuide.html)
+  * For details on how to use konTActs, please refer to the user guide for [KonTActs](https://ay2425s1-cs2103t-t11-2.github.io/tp/UserGuide.html)